theRTB/ForzaShiftTone/README.md

 **Windows GUI application to provide a shift tone in Forza Motorsport and Forza Horizon 4/5.**

+**Shift detection in Forza Motorsport 8 was broken by a recent patch.
+Dynamic Tone Offset is probably not going to work right.**

 ![example v0.78 BMW M5 2018](images/sample-BMW-M5-2018-15-1.png)

 ## TL;DR